-Or as I prefer, the ‘West-East’ Vertical Traverse!
-This is THE mountain challenge for all those looking for a day out from Taipei – a 10-hour hike over the 10 mountains in the Yang-ming Shan range that lie just above Taipei City.
-It’s effectively a ridge walk, total 26.25 km (16.3 miles), 1,817 m (5961 ft) of ascent and about 45,000 steps in total.
+Or as I prefer, the West-East Vertical Traverse!
+This is THE mountain challenge for all those looking for a day out from Taipei, an 11-hour hike over the 10 mountains in the Yang-Ming Shan range that lie just above Taipei City.
+It’s effectively a ridge walk, total 26.25 km (16.3 miles), 1,817 m (5961 ft) of ascent and over 53,000 steps in total.
 And totally worth it!

 Fortunately the whole hike can be done in more manageable and smaller sections – it divides nicely into 4, which can be done over 4 days or 2.
-That’s what I was doing on free days during the summer, and I would get home before the thunderstorms rolled in during the afternoons.
 If you take the harder option, and do it all on one day, be prepared for aching limbs for 3 days afterwards – it’s hard work!
 Check out yesterday’s elevation record….

 On each of the summits, there is a marker post, and on the top of each post is a Chinese character in metal ~ use a pencil and paper to do like a brass rubbing (or just take a photo!)
 Put together in order and these characters make a phrase.
 The 10 Chinese characters are: Mt.
 Ding (“陽”), Mt.
 Shiti (“明”), Jixinlun (“山”), Mt.
 Qixing East Peak (“東”), Mt.
 Qixing Main Peak (“西”), Mt.
 Datun Main Peak (“大”), Mt.
 Datun South Peak (“縱”), Mt.
 Datun West Peak (“走”), Mt.
 Miantian (“活”), and Mt.
 Xiangtian (“動”).
 The whole phrase, 陽明山東西大縱走活動 translates as the ‘Yang-Ming Shan East-West Vertical Traverse Activity’.
-These are the 10 posts (left to right in the order I did them) and 10 Chinese characters (kind of left to right in the correct reading order) below….
+These are the 10 summit posts (left to right in the order I did them), though with Mt Zhugao instead of Jixinlun ….

 Although it is titled the East-West Traverse, and the marker posts are numbered in that direction, actually it is easier to do it from west-east, mainly because of the times of the buses.
 The east end of the hike is a place called Fengguikou 風櫃口.
 The bus stop is about 1 km down the road from there, at a place called Fengguizui 風櫃嘴.
 The bus is the small city bus M1 (市民小巴1) from Jiantan MRT Station, and there’s not many of them!
 Every morning, the first bus leaves Jiantan MRT Station at 6:10 am going up to Fengguizui, taking about 30 minutes.
 The next bus after that is 10:10 am, so don’t miss it!
 The Taipei MRT opens at 6:00 am each day, so for those of us further away, it’s impossible to get to Jiantan MRT Station so early.

 Taking the path straight down from Mt.
 Miantian leads back to the main path.
 Turn right for about 10 minutes heading to Miantianping 面天坪, where there’s a pavilion always full of people enjoying a day out.
 The path up to Mt.
 Datun West and South Peaks (and eventually to Mt.
 Datun Main Peak) starts here, on the left.
 The Datun Mountain range 大屯山 lies ahead.
 This is the steepest part of the whole hike coming up.
 Bring some cheap gloves to cling onto the fixed ropes that are provided to help you haul yourself up and down.
 Yesterday it was very slippery, and without ropes would have been a nightmare.
-But be prepared for aching arms and shoulders the next day!
+But be prepared for aching arms and shoulders!

 Then follows a long walk down from Mt.
 Datun Main Peak, either by road, or by path to the Anbu Entrance.
 I took the path, it comes out at the road, and there you turn right.
 Heading to the next big mountain, Mt.
 Qixing ~ and it is easier (but definitely not so pleasant) to walk along the main road.
 There are buses, cars and cyclists coming from all directions, but following the trail along down below the road is mossy and often slippery, and takes ages.
 I walked along the road – to the junction, then cross over and turn left, walk up to the car-park and up over the small grassy hill – spurred on by the call of the coffee shop at Xiaoyoukeng!